 The Young Women Composers Camp is a two-week music festival for students who are interested in pursuing a career in music composition or a related field.
 Students will take courses on a broad range of compositional skills, including sessions on writing for different instrument families, song writing, and jazz composition, among others.
-Please visit the Classes and Schedule page for more information on specific course listings, and to learn about our new tech track option.
+Please visit the About the Camp page for more information on specific course listings, and to learn about our new tech track option.

 The camp will run from 9am to 3:30pm Monday through Friday.
-All camp activities will take place on the Temple main campus, and students will spend most of their time in Presser Hall (2001 N. 13th St).
+Camp activities will take place on the Temple main campus, and students will spend most of their time in Presser Hall (2001 N. 13th St).

 Our final concert will take place on the last day of camp, and will be a recital of student compositions.
-The YWCC Chorale will also perform.
+The YWCC Choir will also perform.
 Students will work on their piece during the first week of camp, and will rehearse with professional musicians during the second week leading up to the performance.
 The performance will take place at Rock Hall (1715 N. Broad St.) and will be professionally recorded and digitally distributed to the students after the camp has ended.
-A small reception will follow the performance.
 This free performance is open to all family, friends, and community members!